Amgen, Cytokinetics heart failure drug misses goal in study

 The data from the intravenous drug study were unveiled on Tuesday at the European Society of Cardiology congress in Amsterdam, where the difficulty of developing new drugs to treat heart failure has been a major talking point among doctors.

-Dr. Christopher Granger of Duke University Medical Center, who was not involved in the research, said results from the trial were disappointing, even though there were some encouraging trends towards a favorable response.
+Dr. Christopher Grainger of Duke University Medical Center, who was not involved in the research, said results from the trial were disappointing, even though there were some encouraging trends towards a favourable response.

-“I would be discouraged by this in terms of the implications for the drug having an important effect,” he said, noting there had been better results with another product called serelaxin from Novartis.
+“I would be discouraged by this in terms of the implications for the drug having an important effect,” he said, noting there had been better results with another product from Novartis .

 But Dr. Mariell Jessup, president of the American Heart Association and a specialist in heart failure, said it would be premature to dismiss the Amgen drug, noting it was very difficult to show efficacy in a hospital setting.